Diary of a Network Geek

 Lucky Day

-Filed under: Fun,Life, the Universe, and Everything,News and Current Events — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 4:54 am for you boring, normal people.
+Filed under: Fun,Life, the Universe, and Everything,News and Current Events — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 4:54 am for you boring, normal people.

 When everyone else has bad luck, I have great luck.